MaxDGU/Musical-Markov-Chains/README.md

 # Musical-Markov-Chains
-May 2020, IRCAM: applied Markov models to algorithmic composition MATLAB code for hidden markov model genre classifier and improvisational tool
+May 2020, IRCAM: applied Markov models to stochastic music MATLAB code for hidden markov model genre classifier and improvisational tool

-‘Stochastic’ implies random variability.
-Stochastic music is a genre of computer-generated music that generates musical notes randomly under probability distributions.
-Markov chains are the earliest examples of machine learning and are surprisingly useful mathematical tools in creating interesting computerized music.
-In this project, done in collaboration with IRCAM (Paris), I investigate the role of Markov Chains compared to other stochastic processes in music-making.
+In this project, done in collaboration with IRCAM (Paris), I investigate the role of Markovian Chains and statistics in music-making by creating my own stochastic music generator using multi-order Markov chains and a genre classifier using a Hidden Markov Model.